bids-standard/bids-specification/src/04-modality-specific-files/09-positron-emission-tomography.md

 | Description | REQUIRED.
 Radioactivity in plasma.                                                                                      |
 | Units       | REQUIRED.
 Unit of plasma radioactivity (e.g. "kBq/mL") |

-### The "Metabolite" section
+### Metabolites
 This section may be omitted if metabolite measurements were not made.
+If metabolite measurements are available they should be added to the *recording-blood_discrete.tsv and the values below should be added to the *recording-blood_discrete.json.
-It may contain information regarding metabolite info, such as the following three column examples:
+Hence, it may contain information regarding metabolite info, such as the following three column examples:

 | Field name  | Definition                                                                                                      |
 | :---------- | :-------------------------------------------------------------------------------------------------------------- |